Achille Polonara: Virtus Bologna (2023–2025)

 In July 2023, Polonara signed a two-year deal with Virtus Bologna of the Italian Lega Basket Serie A (LBA)) and the EuroLeague.
 On 24 September 2023, after having ousted Olimpia Milano in the semifinals, Virtus won its fourth Supercup, and the third in a row, defeating 97–60 Germani Brescia.
 Despite an impressive first half of the season, Virtus ended the EuroLeague regular season at the 10th place, qualifying only for the play-in, where after having defeated 67–64 Anadolu Efes, it lost against Baskonia 89–77, not qualifying for the playoffs.
 Moreover, the Black V placed first during the Italian regular season but, after having knocked out Tortona by 3–2 and Reyer Venezia by 3–1, it lost the third consecutive final against Milan by 3–1.

 In the following season Virtus ended the EuroLeague at the 17th place, after a disappointing regular season.
 After arriving first in the national championship season, Virtus eliminated Venezia 3–2 and their arch-rival Milan 3–1, reaching their fifth finals in a row.
 They then defeated Brescia 3–0, claiming the Italian championship title for the 17th time.

-Dinamo Sassari (2025–present)
+Dinamo Sassari (2025–2026)

-On August 22, 2025, he signed with Dinamo Sassari of the Lega Basket Serie A (LBA).
+On 22 August 2025, he signed with Dinamo Sassari of the Lega Basket Serie A (LBA).

+On 4 May 2026, he announced his retirement from competitive basketball.